 Questions about Programming Languages in general

 The language of choice is usually what defines a programmer.
-Every person has their “favorite.”
+Every person has their “favourite.”
 And knowledge related to programming languages, in general, helps you understand the depth of understanding the person has.

 - Show me an example where an Anonymous Function can be useful.